material-motion/material-motion/specifications/transient_views.md

 # Condition elements

-Conditional views are views that live for a finite period of time.
+Condition elements are removed when a condition is met.

 ---